Applying lime render / plaster.

 Further Reading

 Using Natural Hydraulic Lime (NHL).
-Includes a guide to mix ratios.
+Including a guide to lime mix ratios

 Liability Waiver